MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/building-cross-platform-applications/case-study-tasky.md

 ms.date: 03/23/2017
 ---

-# Case Study: Tasky
+# Cross-Platform App Case Study: Tasky

-_This document describes how the principles of Building Cross-Platform Applications have been applied in the Tasky Portable sample application.
-It touches on mobile application design, writing common code for re-use and implementing platform-specific projects that target the iOS, Android and Windows Phone platforms._

 *Tasky* *Portable* is a simple to-do list application.
 This document discusses how it was designed and built, following the guidance of the [Building Cross-Platform Applications](~/cross-platform/app-fundamentals/building-cross-platform-applications/index.md)